 SOCIAL SECURITY RULING 19-2P

-Obesity is a disability that can prevent you from working.
+Obesity is a medical condition that can prevent you from working.
 If you are off work for more than 12 months, then you can apply for disability benefits.
 Over the years, the SSA’s rules regarding obesity have changed multiple times.

 For example, in the past, one could meet a listing for obesity alone under Social Security Listing 9.09.
 However, in 1999, the SSA eliminated the listing for obesity.
 Then, in 2019, the SSA issued Social Security Ruling 19-2p.

 When the SSA took obesity out of the listing, they thought the change would produce financial savings.
-They also thought it would create fewer continuing disability reviews.
+They also thought it would create fewer benefit review cases.
 Additionally, they assumed it would create lower allowance rates.
 And, they were correct.

-Because people could no longer win benefits based on obesity alone, it became harder to prove disability.
+Because people could no longer win benefits based on obesity alone, it became harder to prove they deserve benefits.
 Now, even if you weigh 500 pounds, you must show another medical condition beyond obesity to win benefits.

 SSR 19-2p states that “obesity,” when established by objective medical evidence (signs, laboratory findings, or both) from an acceptable medical source.
 You must also have a medically determinable impairment.